tiprankstipranks

 Exposure to additional tax liabilities stemming from our global operations and changes in tax legislation, regulation and tax rates could adversely affect our financial results.

 We face a variety of risks of increased future taxation on our earnings as a corporate taxpayer in the countries in which we have operations.
 Moving funds between countries can produce adverse tax consequences.
 In addition, as our operations are global, we face challenges in effectively gaining a tax benefit for costs incurred in one country that benefit our operations in other countries.
 Changes in tax legislation or tax rates may occur in one or more jurisdictions in which we operate that may materially impact the cost of operating our business.
-Recent legislative changes in the United States include the 2017 Tax Cuts and Jobs Act and the 2022 Inflation Reduction Act, which have introduced limitations on business-related deductions and increased taxation of foreign earnings in the U.S., and a corporate minimum tax, all of which could increase our future tax expense.
-In addition, the potential exists for significant legislative policy change in the taxation of multinational corporations, as has recently been the subject of the "Pillar One" and "Pillar Two" initiatives of the Organization for Economic Co-operation and Development, the European Union Anti-Tax Avoidance Directives, and legislation inspired or required by those initiatives.
+Recent legislative changes in the United States include the 2022 Inflation Reduction Act and the 2025 One Big Beautiful Bill Act, which have introduced limitations on certain business-related deductions, continued taxation of foreign earnings in the U.S., and established a corporate minimum tax, all of which could increase our future tax expense.
+In addition, many countries have enacted significant legislative policy changes in the taxation of multinational corporations, inspired by the "Pillar One" and "Pillar Two" initiatives of the Organization for Economic Co-operation and Development and the European Union Anti-Tax Avoidance Directives.
 It is also possible that some governments will make significant changes to their tax policies in response to factors such as budgetary needs, feedback from the business community and the public view on applicable tax planning activities.
 Further, interpretations of existing tax law in various countries may change due to the regulatory and examination policies of the tax authorities and the decisions of courts.
 We face such risks both in our own business and in the investment funds LaSalle operates.
 Adverse or unanticipated tax consequences to the funds can negatively impact fund performance, incentive fees and the value of co-investments we have made.
 We are uncertain as to the ultimate results of these potential changes or what their effects will be on our business.

 Environmental / Social - Risk 1

-We face risks relating to environmental and climate matters, including delivering on our 2030 and 2040 carbon reduction commitments and complying with evolving climate change disclosure requirements.
+We face risks relating to environmental and climate matters, including delivering on our 2030 and 2040 carbon reduction commitments and complying with evolving climate-related disclosure requirements.

 We may face liability with respect to environmental issues occurring at properties we manage or occupy, or in which we invest.
 We may face costs or liabilities under these laws as a result of our role as an on-site property manager or a manager of construction projects.
 Our risks for such liabilities may increase as we expand our services to include more industrial and/or manufacturing facilities than has been the case in the past, or with respect to our co-investments in real estate as discussed above.
 The impact of climate change presents a significant risk.
 Damage to assets caused by extreme weather events linked to climate change is becoming more evident, highlighting the fragility of global infrastructure.
-We also anticipate the potential effects of climate change will increasingly impact our own operations and those of client properties we manage, especially when they are in coastal cities and may impair asset valuations.
-We anticipate the potential effects of climate change will increasingly impact the decisions and analysis we make with respect to investments in the properties we manage, as well as those we consider for acquisition or disposition on behalf of clients, since climate change considerations can impact the relative desirability of locations and the cost of operating and insuring properties.
+We also anticipate the potential effects of climate change will increasingly impact our own operations and those of client properties we manage, especially when they are in coastal cities, and may impair asset valuations.
+We anticipate the potential effects of climate change will increasingly impact the decisions and analyses we make with respect to investments in the properties we manage, as well as those we consider for acquisition or disposition on behalf of clients, since climate change considerations can impact the relative desirability of locations and the cost of operating and insuring properties.
 Future legislation could require specific performance levels for building operations resulting in non-compliant buildings becoming obsolete.
 This could materially affect investments in properties we have made on behalf of clients, including those in which we may have co-invested.
 Climate change considerations will likely also increasingly be part of the consulting work we do for clients to the extent it is relevant to the decisions our clients are seeking to make.
 Around the world, many countries are enacting stricter regulations to protect the environment and preserve their natural resources.
-In Europe, the European Union's ("EU") Environmental Liability Directive establishes a comprehensive liability standard, but individual EU countries may have stricter regulations.
+In Europe, the European Union's Environmental Liability Directive establishes a comprehensive liability standard, but individual EU countries may have stricter regulations.
 The risks may not be limited to fines and the costs of remediation.
 In Brazil, employees risk jail sentences as well as fines in connection with pollution incidents.
-In September 2020, China announced a commitment to be carbon neutral by 2060.
+China has set ambitious climate goals, including achieving carbon neutrality by 2060, and has implemented various policies and regulations to support these objectives.
 This follows environmental protection laws passed in 2014 designed to limit contaminated water, air and soil linked to economic growth and public health.
 New environmental legislation and regulations may require us to make material changes to our operations, which could adversely affect operating results.
 Furthermore, the perspectives of shareholders, employees and other stakeholders regarding these standards may affect our business activities and increase disclosure requirements, which may increase our costs.
-JLL has committed to reduce absolute scope 1, 2 and 3 emissions by 51% by 2030, and 95% by 2040, from a 2018 base year.
 If we fail to meet our carbon reduction commitments or comply with evolving environmental regulations this may expose us to risks that could have a significant impact on our business operations and financial performance.
 These risks encompass reputational damage, potential legal and regulatory penalties, litigation, increased compliance costs, and diminished access to financing and investment opportunities.
 Additionally, failure to effectively reduce carbon emissions may result in negative public perception, reduced client demand, and potential loss of competitive advantage.
 Failure to adapt to changing environmental standards and adequately manage our carbon footprint may also expose us to potential disruptions in supply chains, constraints on resource availability, and limitations on access to certain markets.
 Failure to address these risks could have adverse consequences on our financial condition, operations, and long-term sustainability.
 Our business faces evolving climate change disclosure requirements, including the recommendations outlined by the Task Force on Climate-related Financial Disclosures (TCFD) and the Corporate Sustainability Reporting Directive (CSRD).
-Failure to fulfill these obligations, including the proper disclosure of climate-related risks, opportunities, and our approach to managing them, may lead to reputational damage, legal and regulatory sanctions and potential financial consequences.
-Changes in climate change reporting standards, frameworks and guidelines may require us to provide more detailed information on greenhouse gas emissions, climate-related risks and sustainability initiatives, increasing the complexity and cost of compliance.
+A failure to fulfill these obligations, including the proper disclosure of climate-related risks, opportunities, and our approach to managing them, may lead to reputational damage, legal and regulatory sanctions and potential financial consequences.
+Developments in climate change reporting standards, frameworks and guidelines may require us to provide more detailed information on greenhouse gas emissions, climate-related risks and sustainability initiatives, increasing the complexity and cost of compliance.
 Furthermore, the potential misinterpretation or criticism of our disclosed climate change data and actions could impact our relationships with investors, customers and other stakeholders.
+Additionally, as climate-related regulations and reporting requirements continue to evolve globally, we may face challenges in maintaining compliance across all jurisdictions in which we operate, potentially leading to increased operational costs and complexity in our reporting process.

 Macro & Political